sailpoint-oss/developer.sailpoint.com/docs/guides/service-accounts.md

 - Set the `id` to a unique value that won't be duplicated anywhere in this file (ex. `SA-001`).
 - Set the `name` to quickly describe the account's purpose (ex. `audit01`).
 - Set the `e-mail` to a valid email address that you have access to.
-This is important - you will receive the IDN invite as an email to set the password and login as the service account.
+This is important - you will receive the ISC invite as an email to set the password and login as the service account.
 This can be your email address or any other email address you have access to (ex `admin@company.com`).
 You can also reuse this email address as many times as you want.
 - Set the `purpose` to a brief description of what this account is used for.
 This can help you identify accounts later on when you need to manage and delete old accounts (ex. `Automate monthly audit report`).

 Save the CSV and upload it to your source from the 'Import Accounts' tab.